Recorded Statements for Insurance Claims

 Adjusters Want Recorded Statements

 You may be wondering why a claims adjuster wants your statement.
 The claims adjuster gets to hear your side of the events leading to your injury and the aftermath.
 Without your statement, they only have the insured’s version of what happened.
-The adjuster will use driver statements, witness statements, and the police report to build a better picture of what caused your injuries.
+The adjuster will use recorded driver statements, witness statements, and the police report to build a better picture of what caused your injuries.
 It is important to know the adjuster is not your friend, no matter how nice they are to you.
 You are just another name on a claim that they handle frequently.

 Adjusters are Tricky

-Negotiating an injury settlement nis an adversarial process.
+Negotiating an injury settlement is an adversarial process.
 Often times, claims adjusters want to use your recorded statement to try and trip you up and get you to say things that will hurt your claim.
 Which is why if you do choose to give a statement, be careful of what you say as it will become a part of your claim forever.
 You also have the option to deny the recorded statement and offer a written statement instead.

 You also have the right to put off giving the statement until you are able to contact a personal injury attorney for advice on how to proceed.
 Many personal injury law firms offer free case evaluations, so don’t feel like you have to give into the pressure an adjuster might be giving you.